charlesweir/WordImagesAndTables/README.md

 The plug-in also addresses two frustrations using Word layouts:

-*  **Preserving image size and cropping**: If you have an graphic-creating tool that doesn't support Word embedding (and there are lots nowadays), then you have to save the graphic as a PNG, JPEG, SVG, or (on a Mac) PDF, then import it into Word as a picture, then crop and size it to suit your needs.
+*  **Preserving image size and cropping**: If you have an graphic-creating tool that doesn't support Word embedding (and there are lots nowadays), then you have to save the graphic as a PNG, JPEG, SVG, or (on a Mac) PDF, import it into Word as a picture, then crop and size it to suit your needs.
 That's fine.
 But when you make changes to the graphic, Word's 'Change Picture' function forgets the size and cropping you've so carefully set up, so you have to crop and size it again: every time!
-The **Replace Picture** function solves that problem by remembering the size and crop for the picture (and it's border settings too).
+The **Replace Picture** function solves that problem by remembering the size and crop for the picture (and its border settings too).
 It makes changing external graphics as easy as object embedding!

 * **Updating**: Word doesn't update its fields consistently, especially cross references.
 Only when you print does it update the fields, so only then do you see the errors from lost field references (and even then with some fields you may need to print twice!).
 The **Update All** function solves that problem by fully updating every field.